irongirl101/port/README.md

 **(5) Result - Incident Report**

-Structured output per detected scan: source IP, ports probed, scan type, IP reputation, matched CVEs, attacker intent, severity, and recommended action.
+Structured output per detected scan: source IP, ports probed, scan type, IP reputation, matched CVEs, attacker intent, severity.

 The full stack is designed to be cost-efficient, with expensive model calls gated behind local filtering that handles the majority of decisions for free.